umbraco/UmbracoDocs/Umbraco-Cloud/Databases/Backups/index.md

 - Proceed through the dialog, setting the options appropriate to your situation, to save the "bacpac" file.
 This is your database backup.

-## Restoring a cloud backup to a SQL Server Database
+## Restoring a Cloud backup to a SQL Server Database

 Use the following steps:
 - Connect to your SQL Server using Sql Server Management Studio (SSMS).